Skip to content

 Frequently Asked Questions

-What should I use for property value?
+What to use for property value?

 Current market value, not purchase price.
 Use recent comparable sales in the area, automated valuation estimates, or professional appraisal if recent.
 Purchase prices can differ substantially from current value in either direction.

-Should I include home equity in liquid net worth?
+Include home equity in liquid net worth?

 No — home equity is not easily converted to cash without selling the home.
 Liquid net worth includes only cash and investments.
 Total net worth includes all assets regardless of liquidity.